barseghyanartur/django-dash/README.rst

     $ ./django_dash_example_app_installer.sh

-Go to the backend and test the app.
+Open your browser and test the app.

 Dashboard: